Get competitive quotes from top companies.See Your Rates

 Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is very relevant in Hawaii, where surfing and climbing are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
 According to the US Census, in Hawaii in 2009, the rate of marriage for people over 15 was 46.8 per 1,000 people.
 The rate of divorce was 16.1 per 1,000 people.
 And the rate of widowhood was 13 per 1,000 people.

 Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous job.
 The most common job in Hawaii, proportionately, is a tour guide.